ivan-ig/telephone-book/README.md

 The information about each contact contains its name, phone number and email.

 ## Building
-To run the project, you need to deploy it using Tomcat Server.
+To run the project, you need to deploy it using Tomcat Server 9.0.52.
+You also need to create a data repository and set up a connection to it using db.properties file.

 ## Authors
 * Ivan IG - [ivan-ig](https://github.com/ivan-ig)